 All rooms are doubles or triples and feature air conditioning and internet service.

 Dates and Fees

 The $5,000 tuition includes accommodations, transportation within Italy, museum entries, instruction and course materials (certain additional books need to be purchased).
 Breakfast, plus either lunch or dinner, are also included.
 Depending on our daily schedules, students will be on their own for either a midday lunch break or an evening dinner break.
 Students are responsible for the cost of their own activities outside of the group.
 Airfare is not included.

 Students may travel with our chaperone on both legs of the journey, from New York City to Florence and from Florence to New York City.
-Calder Classics will arrange transportation between the airport and the villa for those students who choose to travel with the chaperones.
+Calder Classics will arrange transportation between the airport and our apartment only for those students who travel on the same flights as the chaperones.

 “The Calder Classics ancient Greek summer program created the perfect balance of academic studies and cultural activities for our daughter this summer.
 The teachers are experts in their field and their passion for Ancient Greek studies has inspired our daughter to continue her Classical education in college.
 This is her second summer with Calder Classics and each program has fostered her passion to learn.
 Thank you Cindy for creating a program that teaches the students to look at the world a little differently." parent, Florence and Thessaloniki student